[Skip to Content]

 I received the appointment letter /checklist for the preliminary meeting, what should I do next?

 Congratulations!
-By receiving the letter for the certification briefing, you have been approved for the HCV Program.
+By receiving the letter for the preliminary meeting, your name has come to the top of the HCV waiting list.
+Please note this will start the eligibility process for the HCV Program.
 Keep the appointment letter in a safe place so that you do not lose your appointment date and time.
 This appointment can last up to 2-3 hours so plan your schedule accordingly.

 What should I expect with the preliminary meeting?